Top 10 OKR examples for Manufacturing Industry

 Objective 5: Implement and drive new strategies to ensure seamless maintenance.

-KR 1: Increase the MTBF(Mean Time Between Failures) by XX hours by implementing condition-monitoring sensors to track machine health
+- KR 1: Increase the MTBF(Mean Time Between Failures) by 1 hours by implementing condition-monitoring sensors to track machine health

-KR2: Decrease MTTR (Mean time taken to repair) by XX minutes
+- KR2: Decrease MTTR (Mean time taken to repair) by 25 minutes

-KR1: Ensure to test the front of the chassis to endure stress test of X
+- KR1: Ensure to test the front of the chassis to endure stress test

-KR2: Decrease the throughput time by X minutes
+- KR2: Decrease the throughput time by 3 minutes

 Implement OKR Software solution for your Manufacturing Industry.